stevenknowswhy/EnterpriseChatWidget/README.md

 # Enterprise Chat Widget

+## Overview
-A modern, feature-rich chat widget built with React, TypeScript, and Tailwind CSS.
-This enterprise-grade solution provides real-time chat functionality with a beautiful UI and comprehensive features.
+A comprehensive, modern enterprise communication platform built with React, TypeScript, and Tailwind CSS.
+Designed for seamless team collaboration and communication.

 ## Features